Fake Product Certificates and Test Reports: An Essential Guide

 Tips

-• Always verify lab test reports
+1. Always verify lab test reports by contacting the issuing company

-• Compare the data on the test reports to the data in the issuing company’s database
+2. Compare the data on the test reports to the data in the issuing company’s database

 Fake test reports

-Keep in mind that customs authorities and national market surveillance authorities do know the difference between a ‘real’ test report and one issuing by a bogus company.
+Keep in mind that customs authorities and national market surveillance authorities do know the difference between a ‘real’ test report and one issued by a bogus company.
 Don’t assume that they will accept anything at face value.

 Tips